ponder-app/ponder-app.github.io/creators.md

 ---
-title: 'Ideas for creators'
+title: 'Content Creators'
-description: Ideas for creators
+description: An overview of Ponder and how you can use it to best effect
 style: creators
 ---